htdebeer/flaskfiller/README.md

----
-title: FlaskFiller—Educational Software to Explore Instantaneous Speed
+# FlaskFiller—Educational Software to Explore Instantaneous Speed
-author: Huub de Beer
-keywords:
-- mathematics education
-- primary education
-- instantaneous speed
-- speed
-- calculus
-...

-# Introcuction
+## Introcuction

 FlaskFiller is a learning tool to explore instantaneous speed in primary school.
 It has been made as part of a [research on teaching instantaneous